-All tiles or slates used in the roof in conjunction with the system are designated AA in accordance with TGD to Part B of the Building Regulations

-(see Table A5 notional designations of roof coverings).
+All tiles or slates used in the roof in conjunction with the system are designated AA in accordance with TGD to Part B of the Building Regulations 1997 to 2017 (see Table A5 notional designations of roof coverings).
 Other NSAI Agrément approved roof coverings may also be used with the system under the guidance of a Vision Built Chartered Engineer.